Storm Chasing Interview

 most excited on a storm intercept trip on those occasions when I

-the first big convective towers explode right in my forecast target
+the big convective towers explode right in my forecast target

 area.
-There is no feeling like seeing a difficult severe weather
+There is no satisfaction quite like seeing a difficult severe weather

 forecast come true right before one's eyes -- for example, driving

 westward and seeing that anvil burst forth ahead of me then start